 The only way you’re going to know what dresses you like is by looking!
-Start off looking at photos online, magazines (lots of dress ads in magazines, in case you haven’t figured it out yet!), designers’ websites, etc. Try to stick to actual sites that have the dress photos on them and not something like a Google Images search- it will be easier to know the designer if you do that!
+Start off looking at photos online, magazines (lots of dress ads in magazines, in case you haven’t figured it out yet!), designers’ websites, etc. Try to stick to actual sites that have the dress photos on them and not something like a Google Image search- it will be easier to know the designer if you do that!
 And then of course save whatever you like.

 Just like with any other type of search for inspiration, you’ll want to weed out what doesn’t quite stand out to you after a few hours or days.
 Go back and look through everything again, remove photos, and refine your “collection” of dresses that you like.
 Repeat if necessary.

 Plan your day(s) of dress shopping.
 Look up all of the bridal shops within an hour of where you live/where you’re shopping.
 Look up their reviews online too- I recommend WeddingWire.
 Some shops are just awful and will ruin your whole shopping experience, and some are awesome.
 If you can, try to avoid the awful shops- trust me on this.
 And if your heart is set on a designer, of course look up what stores carry that designer.
 (Here’s something interesting to know: Bridal shops have to be a certain distance apart from each other to be able to carry certain designers, so if you’re looking for a particular designer, you may have to take a little trip [I had to drive 2.5 hours].)
-It’s a good idea to make appointments at bridal shops- some are even by appointment only.
+It’s a good idea to make appointments at bridal shops- many are even by appointment only.
 All the more reason to plan out your day!

 Those of you who already have your dress- how did you find yours?
 Did you research like crazy, or just let it happen?
 Share any tips that you feel will help other brides too!

-Latest posts by Lauren Grove (see all)
+Latest posts by Lauren (see all)

 - Newly Engaged?
 10 Steps To Start Planning Your Wedding! - January 4, 2023